Massachusett language: English influences in the Massachusett language

 Due to the complex consonant and vowel inventory of English in comparison to Massachusett, English loan words were pronounced in one of two ways.
 Those who were more proficient and bilingual in English likely pronounced them closer to English pronunciation with most speakers adapting it to local Massachusett phonology.
 This can be seen in US English, with more educated speakers or those with some French-language familiarity pronouncing the loan word guillotine as either anglicized //ˈɡɪləˌtiːn// or //gē'əˌtiːn// in approximation of French //ɡijɔtin//).
 This may explain the Massachusett doublet Frenchmensog and Panachmonsog for 'Frenchmen'.
 This can be seen in writing, where many loans were spelled in Massachusett, either roughly the same as in English or indicating adaptation.
 As //l// and //r// do not occur in the language, they were replaced with //n//, for example in pinaquet and shaan for 'blanket' and 'share' or omitted altogether in citi, 'cider', and consteppe for 'constable'.

-The Old Courthouse of 1749, on the site of the original Plymouth Colony courthouse of 1620.
-Forced to accept colonial law, Indians often went to court to protect their lands from encroaching settlers.

 English loan words were modified with the complex Algonquian noun declension and verb conjugation system, for example, ꝏmak (umark), 'her/his mark', baansu ('boundsuw), 'it is the bounds', nukohtꝏmun ('nucourtumun'), 'we (exclusive) [held] court', and nugquitglamwaan ('nuquitclaim[w]un'), 'I quitclaim it.'
 Some were used as adjectives or modifiers, such as stakkisohtug ('stakesuhtuq) 'wooden stake', applesank ('applesôhq') 'appletree', Indian moewehkomonk 'Indian assembly'.

 Despite the relative influence of English, especially in the latter stages when the number of native speakers was quite few, written documents often showed little English vocabulary.
 This was in part because of the agglutinative native of the language, as new words could be easily formed to express new concepts, as well as possibly a linguistic statement.
 Many loans were in opposition with native vocabulary, although sometimes one or the other seems to have specialized uses.
 For example, although Friday and day were used in Massachusett, when not referring to formal dates, in deeds and legal documents, speakers could also use nequttatashikquinishonk (nuqutahshuquneehshôk) and kesuk (keesuk) in general usage.
 Similar specialization occurred with manitt (manut) //manət// which meant 'god' or 'spirit' and was later replaced by God or Jehovah manitt.
 The importance of the English language to seek employment, communicate with neighboring English settlers and participate in the affairs outside dwindling Native American communities and growing rates of intermarriage in the nineteenth century led speakers to switch to Massachusett Pidgin English, but through a process similar to decreolization, speakers eventually assimilated into the locally prominent speech of Eastern New England English dialects.